Application & Deadlines for International Students

 2. Submit your application fee.

 A $45 non-refundable fee is required with your application.
 When you apply online, you will be able to pay the application fee with a credit card or electronic check.
+You can request an application fee waiver.

 3. Submit a copy of your passport.